 One of the problems that many Canadians have with investing is that they become too emotional.
-A recent survey by the Bank of Montreal found that two-thirds of Canadians have a hard time keeping their emotions in check when they invest.
+A survey by the Bank of Montreal a few years ago found that two-thirds of Canadians have a hard time keeping their emotions in check when they invest.

 While it’s impossible to get rid of emotion altogether when any type of money decision is involved, it is important to do what you can not to let your emotions overrule you when you make investing decisions.
 It’s especially important not to let fear rule you when you make your investment decisions.